Unmatched (board game): Reception

-Unmatched has received praise for its easy to learn rules and graphic design.
+Unmatched has received praise for its easy-to-learn rules and beautiful graphic design.
 Charlie Hall wrote for Polygon that "what makes the game truly stand apart is the quality and cohesiveness of its art and design."
 Matthew Smail of Big Boss Battle described Unmatched as "a superbly made game both in terms of its production and more importantly, it's [sic] mechanics."
 IGN's Matt Thrower wrote that "Every set in the Unmatched series is a masterclass in the art of doing a great deal with very little." and also noted that matches can begin to feel repetitive after several games.